Interview with Gone Home developers

 Indie gaming is such a great opportunity for people to get together and just make games.
 No need of big publishers or lots of money to create a game worth playing, a game that doesn't have to meet market desirability criteria or high ROI.
 The problem is, there are so many Indie developers these days, pumping new games each day, it's hard to get people to pay attention.
 Well, The Fullbright Company is one of those studios that certainly managed to get into everybody's radar and all thanks to the very well-received adventure game, Gone Home.

 Well, I got a chance to sit together with Steve Gaynor, one of the 4 members of the team.
-We discussed about Gone Home, the studio and even the Mac platform.
+We discussed Gone Home, the studio, and even the Mac platform.
 Keep reading for all the juicy details!

 About The Game

 Gone Home is an original take, how did you come up with that idea?

 For us, the small team was integral to coming up with the idea for the game.
 The scale of Gone Home - just one house to explore, full of details but with no people in it - was based on the fact that we only had 4 team members (and none of us are character artists!)
 So really, the game idea was born out of the team as much as our creative desires.

 About The Fullbright Company

 Can you tell us a little bit about yourselves?
 How many are you at The Fullbright Company?